A Trajectory-Based Approach to Discrete-Time Flatness: Trajectory Planning and Dynamic Feedback Linearization

-Like a continuous-time endogenous dynamic feedback, the dynamic feedback \eqref{eq:dynamic_feedback} has the property that the trajectories of the closed loop system are in one-to-one correspondence to the trajectories $(x(k),u(k))$ of the original system (\ref{eq:System_Eq}).
-This follows from the fact that with (\ref{eq:phi}), $z$ and $v$ can be expressed in terms of the flat output and its forward-shifts $(y,\dots,y_{[R]})$, which in turn can be expressed by forward- and backward-shifts $(\dots,\zeta_{[-1]},x,u_{[1]},\dots)$ of variables of the original system.
-In other words, there exists a one-to-one correspondence between the trajectories of the closed-loop system and the trajectories of the trivial system.
-By the definition of flatness, the same holds for the trivial system and the original system.
-It should also be noted that the dynamic feedback \eqref{eq:dynamic_feedback} preserves reachability and submersivity.
-This is of course obvious, since the closed-loop system can be transformed into Brunovsky normal form. \begin{rem} In the classical dynamic feedback linearization problem, the one-to-one correspondence between trajectories of the closed loop system and the original system is not required.
-Thus, the linearizing output of the closed loop system can possibly not be expressed in terms of forward- and backward-shifts of the original system variables. \end{rem}
+Since the closed-loop system can be transformed into Brunovsky normal form, the dynamic feedback \eqref{eq:dynamic_feedback} preserves both submersivity and reachability, and it remains to show condition (b).
+Due to \eqref{eq:phi} we have a one-to-one correspondence between trajectories of the closed-loop system and trajectories of the trivial system.
+However, the trajectories of the trivial system are by the definition of flatness in one-to-one correspondence to the trajectories of the original system, which completes the proof. \end{proof} Since two submersive systems \eqref{eq:System_Eq} with a one-to-one correspondence between their trajectories are either both flat or non-flat, we get the following corollary. \begin{cor} Applying a discrete-time dynamic feedback \eqref{eq:general_dynamic_feedback} with the properties (a) and (b) of Theorem \ref{thm:dynamic_feedback_linearization} does not affect the flatness of a system \eqref{eq:System_Eq}. \end{cor}

-We conclude this section with an example that illustrates the construction of a linearizing dynamic feedback for a flat system. \begin{example} Consider again the system of Example \ref{ex:Product} with the parameterizing map \eqref{eq:Param_Map_Example_1}.
-If we choose the map $z=F_{z}$ as
+In contrast to a continuous-time endogenous dynamic feedback, the additional condition (a) is required.
+Otherwise, the reachability and hence also flatness could be lost.
+The difference to the notion of discrete-time endogenous dynamic feedback introduced in \cite{Aranda-BricaireMoog:2008} is that in our case the variables $z$ and $v$ of \eqref{eq:general_dynamic_feedback} may depend on both forward- and backward-shifts $(\dots,\zeta_{[-1]},x,u_{[1]},\dots)$ of the system variables. \begin{rem} In the classical dynamic feedback linearization problem, the one-to-one correspondence between trajectories of the closed-loop system and the original system is not required.
+Thus, the linearizing output of the closed-loop system can possibly not be expressed in terms of forward- and backward-shifts of the original system variables. \end{rem}